liyas1719/CSC120-A7/rubric.md

 YES 1 pt: The `House`, `Library`, and `Cafe` classes all override the `showOptions()` method to include their additional interactive methods

-MAYBE 1 pt: The `Library` class has a `goToFloor(...)` method that allows movement between non-adjacent floors
+YES 1 pt: The `Library` class has a `goToFloor(...)` method that allows movement between non-adjacent floors

-MAYBE 1 pt: The `House` class has a `goToFloor(...)` method that allows movement between non-adjacent floors only if an elevator is present
+YES 1 pt: The `House` class has a `goToFloor(...)` method that allows movement between non-adjacent floors only if an elevator is present

-MAYBE 1 pt: The `Cafe` class has a `goToFloor(...)` method that doesn't permit movement off the first floor (we assume that any additional floors are for storage / accessible only to employees)
+YES 1 pt: The `Cafe` class has a `goToFloor(...)` method that doesn't permit movement off the first floor (we assume that any additional floors are for storage / accessible only to employees)

 ### Level 2: Method `Overloads` (3 pts)